mohaEs/Train-Predict-Landmarks-by-SFD/README.md

 # Shapenet for Landmark detection/localization
 # Train and predict

-This repository shows a detail example of using shapenet for landmark detection.
+This repository shows a detail example of using shape fitting by deepregression (called shapenet) for landmark detection.
 The original method and source repository is: https://github.com/justusschock/shapenet and please consider that first.